Click Here for Our Recommended Antivirus for Your Device

 The phrase intellectual is also been a part of the English vocabulary since the fourteenth century.

-It means when someone is exceptionally smart in terms of the brain.
+It means that someone is exceptionally smart in terms of the brain.

 Till the 18th century, it was an adjective.
-However, in the 19th century, it was addressed as a noun by an English expert.
+However, in the 19th century, an English expert addressed it as a noun.

 It originated from the French word.